 - United States:

-- Get in touch with the National Suicide Prevention Lifeline (the Lifeline) by calling 1-800-273-TALK (8255) or using their web chat service.
+- Get in touch with 988 Suicide and Crisis Lifeline by calling 988 or using their web chat service.
 Crisis workers are available 24 hours a day, 7 days a week.
-Calls and chats are free and confidential.
+Calls and chats are free of charge and confidential.

 - Other countries/regions: To find a crisis centre in your area, go to the International Association for Suicide Prevention website.

-If you believe that someone else is in danger of suicide, you can:
+If you believe someone else is in danger of suicide, you can:

 - Get in touch with your local law enforcement for immediate help.
 Make sure that you have their contact details to share with local law enforcement.

 - Use the info above to talk to someone about what's going on and how you can help them.

 - Encourage them to get in touch with a suicide prevention hotline using the info above.

 Info in the crisis resource panels comes from recognised crisis service partners.
 Partnerships vary by country/region.

 Health-related info on YouTube doesn't apply to everyone and isn't medical advice.
 If you have a medical concern, make sure that you get in touch with a healthcare provider.
 If you think that you may have a medical emergency, get in touch with your doctor or call your local emergency number.